IOTechSystems/xrt-examples/Exporters/mqtt/mosquitto/README.md

 ## Example

-These examples use the virtual device service to produce readings to be exported by an mqtt exporter to post readings to a Mosquitto MQTT broker.
+This example use the virtual device service to produce readings to be exported by an mqtt exporter to post readings to a Mosquitto MQTT broker.
+The example expect MQTT Broker to be setup and running.

 ## Steps